Two Roads to Classicality: The Two Roads

 \begin{remark} We may interpret the $\Split(\catC)$ construction as introducing new objects by imposing a fundamental restriction on the allowed morphisms, (i.e. those satisfying $f= q \circ f \circ p$) in Section~\ref{sec:leaks} we discuss how such a restriction can arise due to `leaking' information. \end{remark}

-\subsection{Comparing the constructions}
+\paragraph{Comparing the constructions}

-We have met two ways to freely extend our category $\catC$ to include classical-like systems, $\catC^{\oplus}$ and $\Splitcausal(\catC)$, motivated through mixing and decoherence, respectively.
-It is natural to ask what the relationship is between these constructions, and when they coincide.
-In this Section we in fact answer this question for both $\Splitcausal(\catC)$ and the more generally definable $\Split(\catC)$ simultaneously.
+\seanignore{ } It is now natural to ask what the relationship is between the $\catC^{\oplus}$ and $\Splitcausal(\catC)$ constructions, and when they coincide.
+We now answer this question for both $\Splitcausal(\catC)$ and the more generally definable $\Split(\catC)$ simultaneously.
+We will require the following weakening of the notion of a biproduct: